SuneelChatla/CMPTree/README.md

 The files contain routines to fit CMPMOB trees and CMPBoost models.
 The arguments are similar for both functions.

 1.  cmpmob(formula, fformula, vcformula, data,...):

-    Each formula is a list of two formulas for both lambda and nu parameters. main inputs:
+    main inputs:
     - formula: could be a list of two formulas for both lambda and nu or just a single formula for lambda and in this case the parameter nu is treated as constant.